 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-The character Mario made his debut in the arcade game Donkey Kong, released on July 9th, 1981.
-The side-scroller featured the protagonist “Jumpman,” who attempts to rescue his damsel in distress from a large gorilla named “Donkey Kong” (shown below, left).
+The character Mario made his debut in the 1981 side-scroller arcade game Donkey Kong, in which the protagonist “Jumpman” attempts to rescue a damsel in distress from a large gorilla named “Donkey Kong” (shown below, left).
 The game was the designed by Shigeru Miyamoto, who went on to work on several Super Mario releases.
 The Jumpman character was named “Mario” after Mario Sengale, the owner of several warehouses once rented by Nintendo.

 On September 13th, 1985, the game Super Mario Bros. was released with the launch of the Nintendo Entertainment System (NES) 8-bit video game console.
 The game was one of the first console side-scrollers with a panning screen and featured 8 worlds with 4 levels in each.
 The main antagonist is Bowser, a large snapping turtle with a spiked shell that can breath fire and repeatedly kidnaps Mario’s love interest Princess Peach.
 The game features power ups such as a mushroom that increases Mario’s size and allows him to take an extra hit without being killed and the fire-flower which gives Mario the ability to shoot fireballs.
 Mario has since made an appearance in over 200 video games.

 Mario Kart is a multiplayer go-kart racing video game series which launched in 1992 with the game Super Mario Kart for the Super Nintendo Entertainment System.
 Over the next decade, seven additional titles in the spin-off series were released on a variety of Nintendo consoles.